 - Make important decisions

-Relatively mild side effects may occur within the first 24 hours after the procedure.
-These may include:
+Relatively mild side effects may occur within 24 hours after the procedure including:

 - Reactions to the sedative.
-The drugs used to sedate you may continue to cause drowsiness and may cause nausea and vomiting.
+You may continue to feel drowsiness and may experience nausea and vomiting.

 - Sore throat.
-If the endoscope was guided down your esophagus, you may experience a sore throat.
+If the endoscope was guided down your esophagus, your throat may be sore.

 - Gas or cramps.
-A small amount of air may have been pumped into your digestive system to make it more accessible.
-This can result in gas, bloating or cramps after the procedure.
+If air was pumped into your digestive system to make it more accessible, you may have gas, bloating or cramps after the procedure.

 You'll also receive written instructions about when to call your doctor or get emergency care after the procedure.
 The following signs or symptoms may indicate a serious complication from endoscopic mucosal resection: